 Jordan occasionally bans imports of specific products due to sanitary or phytosanitary concerns.
 The Jordan Standards and Metrology Organization (JSMO) is responsible for the development of standards and ensuring conformity with existing product standards.
 The JSMO delegates product testing responsibilities for food and agricultural products to the Jordan Food and Drug Administration (JFDA).
 However, the former continues to retain responsibility for the development of standards (including for food) and ensuring conformity with standards.
 Any consignment not meeting the official standard is subject to rejection; if so, it will require re-export or destruction at the importer's expense.
 The Ministry of Agriculture regulates unprocessed agricultural products; including the import of veterinary drugs and animal vaccines, pesticides, meat and meat products, poultry and poultry products, animal feeds, and seedlings.
+Jordan is a net food importing country, US food and feed producers would be interested in selling their products to Jordan, Rice, vegetable oil, nuts and feed like Corn, soymeal, DDGS and Sileage.
+Jordan could be hub to serve regional market like Iraq and Syria.

 The United States and Jordan continue to benefit from an extensive economic partnership.
 A key element of this relationship is the U.S.-Jordan Free Trade Agreement (FTA), which entered into force on December 17, 2001, and began implementation on January 1, 2010.
 However, the U.S.-Jordan FTA no longer provides a tariff advantage for U.S.-origin bulk agricultural commodities, including corn, as all origin corn imports are tariff exempt.
-Argentina and Brazil currently supply over 90 percent of all bulk corn imports.
+As a result, Argentina and Brazil currently supply over 90 percent of all bulk corn imports, minimal is coming from the USA.